orionrobots/CnCNotes/_posts/2014-04-13-diagnosing-the-cause.md

 The 555 for pwm was charging through one diode and discharging through another - each via the potentiometer - the large spindle speed dial.
 The proportion of one side to the other should exactly control the PWM duty cycle.

-If I nudged the pot - I could get the PWM traces - but they were very wrong:
+If I nudged the pot - I could get the PWM traces - but they were wrong:

 ![]({{gallery}}/IMG_3404.JPG)
 ![]({{gallery}}/IMG_3405.JPG)